 There’s a book to be written about all the years Rod and Jim Matheson spent on the road together and the decade they let me tag along for fun, but there’s no room for that here.
 Suffice to say, I miss Rod’s passion for the game, the Oilers and for everybody who was or is part of the organization.
 I miss sitting beside him on the plane and listening to that passion pour out of him as we brace for another white-knuckle wheels-up on the way to the next city.

 Like I said off the top, it doesn’t seem very long ago that we spent so much time together on the road.
-It doesn’t seem very long ago Rod and Matty and their better halves, Deb and Marnie, were there in the hospital right after the birth of my son Sam, who is now 15, or to see his old man turn 50.
+It doesn’t seem long ago Rod and Matty and their better halves, Deb and Marnie, were at the hospital right after the birth of my son Sam, who is now 15, or to see his dad turn 50.
 But it was.

 Happy Birthday, Rod.